kammitama5/kammitama5.github.io/_posts/2018-5-5-Saturday-May-5th.md

   programmer.
 I really appreciated that after I signed up, one of the actual professors wrote us a personal email.
 Really nice touch.
 I'm particularly looking for sort of interaction in a PhD programme.
 I don't do well at places with hundreds of people.
   I get really burnt out.
-So I think my mentor guided me to make the best choice.
+So I think my mentor (Gabe) guided me to make the best choice.
+  I really trust his judgment.
+He says he's from Texas (sorry Gabe lol..the world knows your secret now lol), and I really like that he's straight-up.
+  I think that that's more helpful to people starting out like myself, to instill good habits.
+  I'd prefer for someone to tell me "you really need to spend time on X" than to make me believe I'm doing a great job bluffingly.
+That's how I grew up, anyways.
+We don't sugar-coat.

 ## This week
 - Is my last real week of sort of goofing off before my mentor can officially kill me.